 CHS Newsletter.
 Published 10 times a year, CHS Newsletter is your source for

-updates from CHS, profiles of monthly speakers, articles on plants, landscape design, technique and other horticulture-related topics, highlights of CHS travel programs, a listing of horticultural events, book reviews, members' activities, and more.
+updates from CHS, profiles of monthly speakers, articles on plants, landscape design, technique and other horticulture-related topics, highlights of CHS travel programs, a listing of horticultural events, members' activities, and more.